anshulkhandekar/CRASHCourse/IMPLEMENTATION_SUMMARY.md

 npm run dev
 ```

-Then open http://localhost:3000 and explore your AggieFlow map!
+Then open http://localhost:3000 and explore your Reveille's Radar map!

 ---